 |December||12||Also accepted: Dec, dec|

-Plain Auto is the default format when you import subscribers to a list and do not define the Subscriber selected format.
-It acts the same as Plain Text when sending a campaign, but is used to differentiate between subscribers that have chosen to receive Plain Text versus subscribers who have not selected a preferred format.
-When segmenting based on Format, if you want to find all subscribers who will receive Plain Text messages, create a condition that checks for Subscription Format IN Plain Auto, Plain Text.
+Plain Auto is the default format when you import contacts to a list and do not define the Contact selected format.
+It acts the same as Plain Text when sending a campaign, but is used to differentiate between contacts that have chosen to receive Plain Text versus contacts who have not selected a preferred format.
+When segmenting based on Format, if you want to find all contacts who will receive Plain Text messages, create a condition that checks for Subscription Format IN Plain Auto, Plain Text.

 Subscription Format options include: